-British soldier to face murder charges over 1972 'Bloody Sunday', reigniting controversy
+One British soldier to face murder charges over 1972 'Bloody Sunday', reigniting controversy

-LONDONDERRY, Northern Ireland (Reuters) - A former British soldier will be prosecuted for two murders in the “Bloody Sunday” killings of 13 unarmed Catholic civil rights marchers in Londonderry by British paratroopers in 1972 - one of the most notorious incidents of the Northern Ireland conflict.
+LONDONDERRY, Northern Ireland (Reuters) - One former British soldier will be prosecuted for two murders in the “Bloody Sunday” killings of 13 unarmed Catholic civil rights marchers in Londonderry by British paratroopers in 1972 - one of the most notorious incidents of the Northern Ireland conflict.

 The evidence was insufficient to charge 16 other former soldiers, Northern Ireland’s Public Prosecution Service said on Thursday.